dhavalpurohit/dashboard-task/README.md

 ## Features

+-
 - The sidebar works with hover effects, allowing for an intuitive user experience.
 Users can also utilize a toggle button for additional click interactions, providing quick access to the menu options.

 - Users can easily switch between light and dark theme modes, enhancing accessibility and allowing for a more customized viewing experience based on user preferences.

+- The project utilizes reusable components, promoting DRY (Don't Repeat Yourself) principles and making it easier to maintain and scale the application.

+- Tailwind CSS is implemented with a common configuration, allowing for rapid styling and a consistent design language throughout the application.